-The programs included in each package vary but usually include some of the most popular portable programs like Open Office, Sumatra PDF reader, the RSS reader RSSOwl, Firefox and Thunderbird, winSCP or Eraser.
+The programs included in each package vary but usually include some of the most popular portable programs available such as Open Office, Sumatra PDF reader, the RSS reader RSSOwl, Firefox and Thunderbird, winSCP or Eraser.

 Each software pack is provided as a zip file and executable.
 A listing of all available programs is also linked from each page to provide users with essential information before they start downloading a package.